home-assistant-tutorials/08.toggle-card-with-toolchain/README.md

 ### Directories

-Create the directoris `src/` and `dist/`.
+Create the directories `src/` and `dist/`.
 The latter would be created by the toolchain.
 Just do it for sake of awareness.
 You can delete the directory `dist/` any time to test the build process is fully working.